Generate a PowerPoint file using Azure Functions and Python

 It turns out there is an excellent PowerPoint library for Python called python-pptx that has everything I needed, and I found a great blog and sample from Matthew Wimberly that had what I needed to read and parse an RSS feed.
 Now I had these two elements I needed a little bit of Functions magic to tie it together and provide a simple HTTP API I could use to generate my presentation.

-The resulting Azure Function (shown below) does all I need in less than 200 lines of code.
+The resulting Azure Function does all I need in less than 200 lines of Python code.

-To run it, you invoke the Function via a web browser with a URL similar to:
+To run it once deployed to an Azure Function host, you can invoke it via a web browser with a URL similar to:

-If the supplied date range is valid and there are updates that fall within it, you receive a simple web page with a link to a downloadable PowerPoint file held in a private Azure Storage account which is served for a limited period using a SAS-protected URL.
+If the supplied date range is valid and there are updates that fall within it, you receive a simple web page with a link to a downloadable PowerPoint file held in a private Azure Storage account.
+The file is available for a limited period and access is provided by using a SAS-protected URL.
 The full documentation around how to debug, deploy and execute the Azure Function can be be found on the GitHub repository for the solution.
-Also, here’s a sample of what you can generate.
+Also, here's a sample of what you can generate.